 Recipe FAQs

-You can use plain/all-purpose flour, but the bagels will be slightly less chewy.
+Plain or all-purpose flour can be used instead, although the bagels will be slightly less chewy.

 Did You Make This Recipe?